nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 I made some changes and the problem went away.
 So I went to sleep.
 The next day, through much tinkering and experimenting I found that it was a bit more than a simple mistake.

-So here's my formal complaint to GitHub, on their mistreating of the underscore sign.
+So here's my formal complaint to GitHub, on their mistreating of the underscore sign.[^bug]

+[^bug]: I have filed a bug report after this post went online.

 ###Background